ccsmat/pbi-practice-1/README.md

 ## GetSalesPersonID table

-To create this table, steps can be broken down to 3 actions.
+To create this table, follow the steps:

 1. Reference a Production.Product table and filter ProductNumber with BK-M68B-42.